docker/docs/_includes/admin-domains.md

 1. Sign in to {{ product_link }}{: target="_blank" rel="noopener" class="_"}.
 2. {{ domain_navigation }}
-3. Select **Add a domain** and continue with the on-screen instructions to add the TXT Record Value to your domain name system (DNS).
+3. Select **Add a domain**.
+4. Continue with the on-screen instructions to get the TXT Record Value.
+Copy this value to paste into a TXT record that you create in your Domain Name System (DNS) settings.

     >**Note**
     >
     > Format your domains without protocol or www information, for example, `yourcompany.example`.
 This should include all email domains and subdomains users will use to access Docker, for example `yourcompany.example` and `us.yourcompany.example`.
 Public domains such as `gmail.com`, `outlook.com`, etc. aren’t permitted.
 Also, the email domain should be set as the primary email.

+5. Add a TXT record to your DNS settings.
+The steps to do so may vary depending on your DNS provider.

+   >**Note**
+   >
+   > When you add the TXT record, ensure that you create the record on the root of the zone.
+This is typically denoted with the `@` name for the record.

+6. Use the TXT Record Value that you copied in the prior step and add this into the corresponding field of the record you create.
-4. Once you have waited 72 hours for the TXT Record verification, you can then select **Verify** next to the domain you've added, and follow the on-screen instructions.
+7. Once you have waited 72 hours for the TXT Record verification, you can then select **Verify** next to the domain you've added, and follow the on-screen instructions.